Mitigram/Minigram-Presentation/PITCHME.md

 ```

 ---
+@snap[north]

-###Angular Elements
+#### Angular Elements
+@snapend

+@snap[midpoint span-80 text-06]
-Angular Elements are simply an Angular component, packaged as a Web Component.
+Angular Elements are simply an Angular component, but packaged as a Web Component.
+@snapend

 ---

+@snap[midpoint span-80 text-06]
+@ul
-Self-boot strapping: Drop on a page, and it works.
+- Self-boot strapping: Drop on a page, and it works.
 Unlike full Angular, they don’t need complex boot strapping logic.
-Hosts an Angular component inside a web component
+- Hosts an Angular component inside a web component
-Provides a bridge from angular concepts to web components. @Inputs() become properties. @Outputs become events. @HostBinding/Listener become CE attributes/Observed attributes.
+- Provides a bridge from angular concepts to web components.
-Zones are not needed.
+- Zones are not needed.
-Angular on the inside, standards on the outside … SO … they can work and play well with basic HTML and other stacks!!!!
+- Angular on the inside, standards on the outside … SO … they can work and play well with basic HTML and any other existing project!
+@ulend
+@snapend

 ---

+@snap[midpoint span-80 text-06]
 ```
 ng new angularElements
 ```